The Black Slim Shady: Lead-up to release

 In February 2022, Dr. Dre headlined the Super Bowl LVI halftime show in Los Angeles.
 The show featured Eminem, 50 Cent, Kendrick Lamar, Snoop Dogg, Mary J. Blige, and Anderson .Paak, all of whom either had a history of being produced by Dr. Dre or were signed to his labels, Aftermath or Death Row Records.
 Reacting to the show, the Game shared several Instagram Stories of fans who felt he should have performed, leading to speculation that he was upset about his exclusion.
 A few days later, he took to Instagram to deny that he was upset, calling it a "great show featuring iconic artists" and a "win for the culture".

-In March, the Game appeared on the Drink Champs podcast, where he said he was a better and more respected rapper than Eminem, beginning a one-sided feud with him.
-He explained that he once thought Eminem was better than him, but he had since changed his opinion and challenged him to a Verzuz battle.
-In April, the Game's manager, Wack 100, revealed that the rapper had prepared a diss track against Eminem titled "The Black Slim Shady".
-Although he described it as friendly competition, he cautioned that a back-and-forth between the two would be "disrespectful".
+In March, the Game appeared on the Drink Champs podcast, where he said he was a better and more respected rapper than Eminem, marking the beginning of the feud.
+He explained that he once thought Eminem was better, but he had since changed his opinion and challenged him to a Verzuz battle.
+In April, the Game's manager, Wack 100, revealed that the Game had prepared a diss track against Eminem, saying: "We startin' a fire, the Black Slim Shady is coming."
+Although he implied that it was friendly competition, he cautioned that a back-and-forth between the two would be "disrespectful".
 In May, the Game said he never heard Eminem's music played "in a club", "in a locker room", or "in the streets".
 In June, he said that he felt hurt by Dr. Dre not inviting him to perform at the Super Bowl, expressing disappointment that he, a Compton native, was excluded from the Los Angeles show, while Eminem and 50 Cent, who are not from Los Angeles, were included.
-The day before releasing his album Drillmatic – Heart vs. Mind, he left the comment "Can she rap?" under a Facebook post that showed pictures of Eminem's daughter Hailie Jade.
+Days before releasing his album Drillmatic – Heart vs. Mind, he left the comment "Can she rap?" under a Facebook post that showed pictures of Eminem's daughter Hailie Jade.

 "The Black Slim Shady" was included on Drillmatic – Heart vs. Mind, which was released on August 12 through 100 Entertainment and Numinati.
-It was one of three non-singles to chart from the album, alongside the Fivio Foreign collaboration "Burnin' Checks" and "One Time" featuring Ice-T, and was the highest charting of the three, peaking at number five on the New Zealand Hot Singles Chart.
+The song charted on the New Zealand Hot Singles Chart, peaking at number five.